anamatoso/anamatoso.github.io/work.md

       <div class="info">
         <h3 class="title">Feb 2021 - Jun 2012: Sleep Stage Classification</h3>
         <p>This project was made in the scope of the course "Signal Processing in Bioengineering" and aimed at the classification of sleep stages from multi-modal Polysomnogram (PSG) recordings.
 Preprocessing techniques were evaluated, namely ICA vs conventional filtering, and a support vector machines algorithm was used for the classification.
-        The final minipaper can be found on the LaSEEB's <a href="https://wiki.laseeb.org/attachments/download/137/G6%20Sleep%20Stage%20Classification.pdf">website</a>.</p>
+        The final minipaper can be found on the LaSEEB's <a href="https://wiki.laseeb.org/attachments/download/137/G6%20Sleep%20Stage%20Classification.pdf" target="_blank" rel="noopener noreferrer">website</a>.</p>
         <p>Skills: <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/matlab/matlab-original.svg" /> <img width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/latex/latex-original.svg" /> </p>
       </div>
     </div>